Andrew Cuomo ‘Seems To Want Independence’ But ‘That Won’t Happen’ Says Donald Trump

 — TODAY (@TODAYshow) April 14, 2020

-While the White House appears to be eyeing May 1st as the date they want to shoot for in re-opening the economy, Cuomo has said that easing restrictions and letting businesses re-open in the state will be a “delicate balance,” as The Inquisitr previously reported.
+While the White House appears to be eyeing May 1 as the date they want to shoot for to reopen the economy, Cuomo has said that easing restrictions and letting businesses reopen in the state will be a “delicate balance,” as The Inquisitr previously reported.

-He likened the New York state economy to having three gears in a machine, with education, transportation and the economy making up the gears.
+He likened this “delicate balance” to three gears in a machine, with education, transportation, and the economy making up the gears.
 In order to get everything up and running, all three would need to be coordinated.

-New York has been the hardest hit state in the country, with nearly 200,000 confirmed cases of the virus, and over 10,000 deaths.
+New York has been the hardest hit state in the country, with nearly 200,000 confirmed cases of the virus and over 10,000 deaths.
 As a result, Cuomo says that no one can say for certain what the future may hold when it comes to getting back to life as normal, stating that the economy would be forced to close once again if the virus made a comeback because restrictions were lifted too soon.

 Legal experts say that states have the authority to make the decision on whether to enforce or lift public health restrictions at the local level.
 The president has the authority to issue nationwide health guidelines.